Theory and Practice in English Language Teaching

 BA QX51 Teaching English as a Foreign Language (TEFL) (Including Placement Year),

 BA QXH1 Teaching English as a Foreign Language (TEFL) (Including Year Abroad),

 BA R8T8 Modern Languages and Teaching English as a Foreign Language (5 Years Including Foundation Year),

 BA RX91 Modern Languages and Teaching English as a Foreign Language,

 Building upon the very practical initial teaching methodology input and teaching practice undertaken in the AU term, this module will explore key methodological areas in ELT in more academic and theoretical depth.
-Students will be required to demonstrate competence in applying the theory to practice as they plan for and teach lessons over the module.
+Students will be required to demonstrate competence in applying the theory into practice as they plan for and teach lessons over the module.
 The planning element requires a fully annotated lesson plan in which students not only evidence their competence in writing lesson plans but also explain the rationale behind their choices using academic support and references.
-To support students in gaining this more detailed and academic knowledge, there will be a two-hour workshop providing input and discussions per week.

 1. To enhance knowledge of the theory and research underpinning current TEFL methodology;